 Work with the Graduate Coordinator to fill out the New Student Registration Form, Form 23.
 The Graduate Coordinator will give you your registration PIN so that you may register for your courses through myPurdue.
-Instructions for filling out Form 23:
+Instructions for filling out the Form 23:

 - Item 1: Use only your Purdue student ID (not SSN)

 - Item 2: Provide your complete name as it appears on your student ID

 - Item 3: Enter the term and year the registration form is for (e.g., Fall 2012)

 - Item 4: Enter “Engineering”; Item 5: Enter “Education”

 - Drop/Add/Modify Request Section: List all courses that you intend to enroll in.
 If an override is required, please have the appropriate person sign for the override permission.
 Most courses may be added independently by the student on myPurdue provided there is space available.